If you're looking to buy commercial property, our practical guide will help you every step of the way.

 - Tenant demand and rental values, if you plan to let the commercial property

-A commercial estate agent will be able to give you advice too.
+A commercial agent will be able to give you advice.

-The location and building type are also key factors when it comes to deciding which commercial property for sale you want to snap up.
-The major considerations to take into account include:
+The location and building type are also key factors when it comes to deciding which commercial property to buy.
+The major considerations include:

 - Type of property: retail, offices, leisure or industrial